DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/quickstart/ws-admin-registry.md

 # Workspace Admin Quickly use the container registry to serve the workspace

-In DCE 5.0, Workspace Admin can associate two external container registrys, Harbor and Docker Registry, by associating warehouses.
+In DCE 5.0, Workspace Admin can associate two external container registrys, Harbor and Docker Registry, by associating registrys.
 After association, members of the workspace can see all images of the associated repository in the image list, and can select the image in the repository for deployment through the image selector when deploying the application in the namespace under the workspace.

 Assuming that you have created an external Harbor or Docker Registry, follow the steps below to share the external Harbor or Docker Registry with workspace members.